-An agency begins the formal rulemaking process by filing a notice of the proposed rule.9 The notice is published by the Department of State in the Florida Administrative Register10 and must provide certain information, including the text of the proposed rule, a summary of the agency's statement of estimated regulatory costs (SERC) if one is prepared, and how a party may request a public hearing on the proposed rule.
-The SERC must include an economic analysis projecting a proposed rule's adverse effect on specified aspects of the state's economy or increase in regulatory costs.11
+An agency begins the formal rulemaking process by filing a notice of the proposed rule.
+The notice is published by the Department of State in the Florida Administrative Register and must provide certain information, including the text of the proposed rule, a summary of the agency's statement of estimated regulatory costs (SERC) if one is prepared, and how a party may request a public hearing on the proposed rule.
+The SERC must include an economic analysis projecting a proposed rule's adverse effect on specified aspects of the state's economy or increase in regulatory costs.

 The economic analysis mandated for each SERC must analyze a rule's potential impact over the 5 year period from when the rule goes into effect.
-First, the SERC must analyze the rule's likely adverse impact on economic growth, private-sector job creation or employment, or private-sector investment.12 Next, the SERC must analyze the rule's likely adverse impact on business competitiveness,13 productivity, or innovation.14 Finally, the SERC must discuss whether the rule is likely to increase regulatory costs, including any transactional costs.15 If the analysis shows the projected impact of the proposed rule in any one of these areas will exceed \$1 million in the aggregate for the 5 year period, the rule cannot go into effect until ratified by the Legislature.16
+First is the rule's likely adverse impact on economic growth, private-sector job creation or employment, or private-sector investment.
+Next is the likely adverse impact on business competitiveness, Productivity, or innovation.
+Finally, the analysis must discuss whether the rule is likely to increase regulatory costs, including any transactional costs.
+If the analysis shows the projected impact of the proposed rule in any one of these areas will exceed \$1 million in the aggregate for the 5 year period, the rule cannot go into effect until ratified by the Legislature.

-Present law distinguishes between a rule being "adopted" and becoming enforceable or "effective."17 A rule must be filed for adoption before it may go into effect18 and cannot be filed for adoption until
+Present law distinguishes between a rule being "adopted" and becoming enforceable or "effective."
+A rule must be filed for adoption before it may go into effect and cannot be filed for adoption until